Candice-Leigh-King/our-whereabouts-website/_posts/2022-09-21-the-ultimate-guide-to-lagos.md

     blog-featured-textarea_html: >-
       <h2>How to get to Lagos:&nbsp;</h2><p>The nearest airport to Lagos is
-      Faro, only a 1-hour drive away.<br />Another option is Lisbon, which is a 2:45 hour drive.</p><h2>Where to stay:&nbsp;</h2><p>The best place to stay is in the Old Town of Lagos.
+      Faro, only a 1-hour drive away.<br />Another option is Lisbon, which is a 2:45 hour drive.</p><p>&nbsp;</p><h2>When to visit:</h2><p>&bull;Peak
+      Season is June to September so best to avoid these months because Portugal is a very popular summer destination and streets, beaches, and historical sites will be busy and prices will increase by around 40%.<br />&bull;The best time to visit Portugal is March-May and September-October when the weather is warm, prices are lower and many of the crowds have gone.<br />&bull;November-February is the rainy season so do know that a lot of resorts shut down for winter.</p><p>&nbsp;</p><h2>Where to
+      stay:&nbsp;</h2><p>The best place to stay is in the Old Town of Lagos.
 It is filled with restaurants and hotels, and close to the main attractions.</p>
   - _section-type: blog-window
     right_image: /uploads/Portugal/IMG_4962.jpg
     left_image: /uploads/Portugal/P-Extra-20220502_143356.jpg